We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 I can’t abide such incredible cynicism from someone who I doubt has any proof of his accusations.
 I don’t know the president’s calculations either, but I have a modicum of trust the president did not enter into this war on such shaky premises.

-Still, the fundamental problem remains: what happens next if the Iranian regime falls?
+Still, one fundamental problem remains: what happens next if the Iranian regime falls?
+Who will replace the current unacceptable version of the hardliners?

 First, I trust the administration has some plans for this and will answer this difficultly at the right time But also, we should be hopeful because the Iranian populace is fed up with the current regime and an overwhelming majority professes desire for democracy.